 Alternative methods of soundproofing walls:

 If reconstructing the walls is not your thing, you can alternatively install sound dampening materials on the wall surface.
-For this case, you can use soundproofing blankets such as Supreme Mover Blanket, Mass Loaded Vinyl and sound deadening panels.
+For this case, you can use soundproofing blankets such as Audimute Mover Blanket, Mass Loaded Vinyl and sound deadening panels.

 You will only need nails or screws to hang the heavy moving blanket or the MLV on the wall –an activity that will take less than 30 minutes of your time.
 For soundproofing panels, you will need to use hanging strips even though nails or screws work just fine.